joeattard/PremierLeaguePredictor/README.md

 When running the code, you can specify the number of iterations required.
 Currently 100 seasons are run by default and the average taken.

-You can also update the boolean value for  "continue_seasons" to determine whether to continue the season from its current real-life staate, or start anew from Game Week1.
+You can also update the boolean value for  "continue_seasons" to determine whether to continue the season from its current real-life state, or start anew from Game Week1.